Trump contradicts health advisers on coronavirus vaccine timetable as death toll mounts

 Only 39 percent of respondents approved of Trump’s handling of the crisis, and about 70 percent said the nation is on the wrong track, the AP reported.

-After a confusing flurry of statements Wednesday evening from Redfield and the CDC, White House chief of staff Mark Meadows told reporters Thursday morning that Redfield is not closely involved with the multibillion dollar vaccine development process.
+After a confusing flurry of statements Wednesday evening from Redfield and the CDC, White House chief of staff Mark Meadows told reporters Thursday morning that Redfield is not closely involved with the multibillion-dollar vaccine development process.

 “That timeline is not consistent with what I have had personal interaction with,” Meadows said at the White House.